dzhavat/dzhavat.github.io/_posts/2020-01-15-git-cheatsheet-inside-vs-code.md

   <figcaption>“Git Cheatsheet inside VS Code” extension</figcaption>
 </figure>

 Now you can have it right there where you most need it.
-You open it, you find your command, you close it, you continue your work.
+You open it, you find your command, you continue your work.
 How easy is that?
 Of course, the bag of distractions is not included.
-Smile instead.

 Currently there's only one way to open it: